“I’m glad I went to St. Ambrose. Football is what took me there, but OT is getting me where I am now.”

 I was a rehab director in charge of as many as four nursing homes and a home health contract in Des Moines, with a staff of 10.
 At Ambrose you take a business class, which prepared me for that leadership role.
 Doing research projects, you have to learn to work with different types of people and personalities.
 I can look back at my education and say, “This is how I dealt with conflict and group dynamics, and I can use that here.”

-I work with mainly geriatric patients, aged 60 and up, and also with children.
 The program gets you in all different settings, from pediatrics to geriatrics.
 As a student, I didn’t know I’d like working with an older population until a professor took my class to the Center for Active Seniors for a learning experience.
 It was amazing when I put my hand on the shoulder of one elderly woman, and her face lit up.
 That decided it for me.